 A lot of people ask about Cypher.
 But really, I was born into a big family of Cyphers–and however 007 the name might sound, none of us is a spy.
 (I think.)

-I am a middling triathlete and a terrible telemark skiier, but I’m good at taking apart and reassembling bicycles, juggling oranges, traveling light, and making baklava.
+As a writer, Arab American, queer woman, and military spouse, my experience has been one of continual separation and perspective.
+I explore the gap between geopolitical bodies, and how we construct identity through difference.
+I am also good at taking apart and reassembling bicycles, juggling oranges, traveling light, and making baklava.
 The recipe is my great-grandmother’s, who probably tasted it first near the coast of northern Lebanon, sometime before the Ottoman Empire fell.

 I like to read anything in the vein George Orwell, Margaret Atwood, Doris Lessing, Vladimir Nabokov (an Oregonian, who knew?), Marilynne Robinson, and Ursula K. LeGuin (a fellow Portlander).
 In fact, my relocation to Portland, Oregon in 2002 began with The Dispossessed, but that’s a story for the second martini.